 Instead, it’s much more beneficial to look at the income data on fantasy writing as a pyramid.
 The tip of the pyramid represents the most esteemed fantasy writers, like J.K.
 Rowling or George R.R.
 Martin, that are making millions per year off of book sales alone.

 To give you an idea of how much money these best-selling authors are collecting, J.K.
 Rowling reportedly made $54 million over the span of 2018 (source).

 This fact is not meant to be a source of discouragement.
-It’s meant to show you that fantasy writing is not an endeavor for the feint of heart.
-If you want to reach full-time status as a fantasy writer, you’ll have to push through those early days where your efforts are not yielding any quantifiable results.
+It’s meant to show you that fantasy writing is not an endeavor for the faint of heart.
+If you want to reach the full-time status as a fantasy writer, you’ll have to push through those early days where your efforts are not yielding any quantifiable results.